opentelekomcloud-docs/elastic-cloud-server/umn/source/instances/logging_in_to_a_windows_ecs/logging_in_to_a_windows_ecs_from_a_linux_computer.rst

 -  Access to port 3389 is allowed in the inbound direction of the security group to which the ECS belongs.
 -  Data can be exchanged between the login tool and the target ECS.
 For example, the default port 3389 is not blocked by the firewall.
 -  RDP has been enabled on the target ECS.
 By default, RDP has been enabled on the ECSs created using a public image.
-For instructions about how to enable RDP, see `Enabling RDP <#enabling-rdp>`__.
+For instructions about how to enable RDP, see :ref:`Enabling RDP <en-us_topic_0275383051__section65216898112059>`.

 Procedure
 ---------